open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 changes size with it.
 Any item dropped by an affected creature returns to normal size at once.

-***Enlarge.*** The target’s size doubles in all dimensions, and its weight is multiplied by eight.
+Enlarge.
+The target’s size doubles in all dimensions, and its weight is multiplied by eight.
 This growth increases its size by one category— from Medium to Large, for example.
 If there isn’t enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
 Until the spell ends, the target also has advantage on Strength checks and Strength saving throws.
 The target’s weapons also grow to match its new size.
 While these weapons are enlarged, the target’s attacks with them deal 1d4 extra damage.

-***Reduce.*** The target’s size is halved in all dimensions, and its weight is reduced to one-­eighth of normal.
+Reduce.
+The target’s size is halved in all dimensions, and its weight is reduced to one eighth of normal.
 This reduction decreases its size by one category—from Medium to Small, for example.
 Until the spell ends, the target also has disadvantage on Strength checks and Strength saving throws.
 The target’s weapons also shrink to match its new size.
 While these weapons are reduced, the target’s attacks with them deal 1d4 less damage (this can’t reduce the damage below 1).

 #### Entangle

-> *1st-­level conjuration*
->
+##### 1st level conjuration

-> **Casting Time:** 1 action **Range:** 90 feet **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** 90 feet

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

-Grasping weeds and vines sprout from the ground in a 20-­foot square starting from a point within range.
+Grasping weeds and vines sprout from the ground in a 20 foot square starting from a point within range.
 For the duration, these plants turn the ground in the area into difficult terrain.

-> A creature in the area when you cast the spell
+A creature in the area when you cast the spell

 must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
 A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.

-> When the spell ends, the conjured plants wilt away.
+When the spell ends, the conjured plants wilt away.

 #### Enthrall

-> *2nd-­level enchantment*
->
+##### 2nd level enchantment

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S
+**Components:** V, S

->
-> **Duration:** 1 minute
+**Duration:** 1 minute

 You weave a distracting string of words, causing creatures of your choice that you can see within range and that can hear you to make a